marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

   - SQL Server – 4 TB
   - Aurora – 64 TB

+Related to Oracle, the Oracle RAC can only be provisioned using EC2 instances based on FlashGrid Cloud Cluster (AMI).

 ### DynamoDB

 - managed, multi AZ NoSQL data store with cross region replication option